 Searches of ASIC's banned and disqualified persons register, ASIC's insolvency register, bankruptcy register search and State or Territory Land Registry Services or real property registers.

-We may collect information about you from social media platforms if you publicly comment but we will never ask you to supply personal information publicly over any social media platform that we use on which we have a presence and use, such as Facebook or Twitter.
+We may collect information about you from social media platforms if you publicly comment but we will never ask you to supply personal information publicly over any social media platform on which we have a presence and use, such as Facebook or Twitter.

 If you have applied for a credit product, obtain a credit product from us, are offering to act as a guarantor or act as a guarantor for a credit product, we may also collect and hold the following personal information about you: